camilla47/camilla47.github.io/_posts/2023-12-09-data-collect.md

 ## Introduction

 I was pulled into the world of Koran dramas, or “K-dramas,” my freshman year of college.
 Since then, K-dramas have quickly become my number one choice whenever I want to relax and watch a show.
-However, when school piles up and I don't have time to watch my favorite shows, I decided the next best option was to do a multi-part project on them instead :D
+The title of this post references a popular drama and one of my personal favorites, called "Crash Landing On You".

 I discoverd My Drama List, a community-driven platform with information regarding all things dramas.
 You can find all the information you ever wanted on your favorite Asian dramas.
 You can get the latest scoop on upcoming shows and movies, see what your favorite actors are doing, and peruse various lists of dramas.
 I was interested in the page that ranked the most popular dramas.
 With limited time to sit down and watch a show, I want the data on which dramas are the best!